-- (11) The following procedures shall be performed on fill/credit slips and marker eredit slips by accounting/audit personnel: - (i) For manual fill/credit slips and manual marker credit slips, for at least one day per month, reconcile the original slip (placed in the table game drop box) to the restricted copy to verify that the dollar amount of the transaction is the same on both parts of the slip. - (ii) For manual fill/credit slips and manual marker credit slips, for at least one day per month, verify that all numerically numbered slips issued are properly accounted for.
-Investigations shall be performed for all slips that are unaccounted for with the investigation-being-documented-and-retained-for-Tribal-gaming-regulatory authority review upon request. - (iii) For at least one day per month, foot (add up) the original slips (placed in the table game drop box) and trace the total to the total fill/credit and marker credit amounts indicated on the master game summary prepared by the count team members.
+(11) The following procedures shall be performed on fill/credit slips and marker credit slips by accounting/audit personnel:

+(i) For manual fill/credit slips and manual marker credit slips, for at least one day per month, reconcile the original slip (placed in the table game drop box) to the restricted copy to verify that the dollar amount of the transaction is the same on both parts of the slip.

+(ii) For manual fill/credit slips and manual marker credit slips, for at least one day per month, verify that all numerically numbered slips issued are properly accounted for.
+Investigations shall be performed for all slips that are unaccounted for with the investigation being documented and retained for Tribal gaming regulatory authority review upon request.

+(iii) For at least one day per month, foot (add up) the original slips (placed in the table game drop box) and trace the total to the total fill/credit and marker credit amounts indicated on the master game summary prepared by the count team members.
 If the reconciliation results in a variance, an investigation shall be performed to determine whether all forms are accounted for with the investigation being documented and retained for Tribal gaming regulatory authority review upon request.

-- (iv) For each day, examine a sample of slips for propriety of signatures and proper completion. - (12) The following procedures shall be performed on marker issue/payment slips by accounting/audit personnel: - (i) For manual marker issue slips, for at least one day each month, verify that all numerically numbered slips are properly accounted for.
-Investigations shall be performed for all slips that are unaccounted for with the investigation being documented and retained for Tribal gaming regulatory authority review upon request. - (ii) For at least one day per month, foot (add up) the marker issue and payment slips (placed in the table game drop box) and trace the total to the total marker issue and payment amounts indicated on the master games summary prepared by the count team members.
-If the reconciliation results in a variance, an investigation shall be performed to determine whether all forms are accounted for with the investigation being documented and retained for Tribal gaming regulatory authority review upon request. - (iii) For each day, examine a sample of marker issue and payment slips for propriety of signatures and proper completion.
+(iv) For each day, examine a sample of slips for propriety of signatures and proper completion.

+(12) The following procedures shall be performed on marker issue/payment slips by accounting/audit personnel:

+(i) For manual marker issue slips, for at least one day each month, verify that all numerically numbered slips are properly accounted for.
+Investigations shall be performed for all slips that are unaccounted for with the investigation being documented and retained for Tribal gaming regulatory authority review upon request.

+(ii) For at least one day per month, foot (add up) the marker issue and payment slips (placed in the table game drop box) and trace the total to the total marker issue and payment amounts indicated on the master games summary prepared by the count team members.
+If the reconciliation results in a variance, an investigation shall be performed to determine whether all forms are accounted for with the investigation being documented and retained for Tribal gaming regulatory authority review upon request.